thinkphp/RSSCreator/README.md

      //will be outputting an RSS+XML document
      header("Content-Type: application/rss+xml");

-     //instantiate the object ....create an object
+     //instantiate the class, therefore create an object
      $rss = new RSS('My RSS Adrian Statescu','http://thinkphp.ro','PHP Articles and MooTools Stuff');

      //call the method getFeed() that will return the actual RSS